Biden extends Trump-era solar tariffs, but loosens some

 “By excluding bifacial panels, we will ensure that solar deployment continues at the pace and scale needed to meet the president’s ambitious climate and clean energy targets and create good jobs at home,” Biden said in a statement.
 Along with clean-energy provisions in his still-stalled ”Build Back Better” initiative, the actions on solar power “will enable us to rebuild a sustainable, competitive, and technologically-advanced domestic solar industry,” Biden said.

+Biden also doubled an import quota on solar cells — the main components of panels that go on rooftops and utility sites — to 5 gigawatts, allowing a greater number of imported cells used by domestic manufacturers.
+The U.S. does not currently produce solar cells, and the administration wants to make sure domestic suppliers “do not have to pay a tariff on a key input for their manufacturing process,” a senior administration official said Friday.

+The cells come from places like Vietnam or Malaysia — not China, the official said.
+“There is no reason to think that making the (import quota) larger will somehow help China,” the official said, a claim that some U.S. solar manufacturers disputed.
+The official spoke on the condition of anonymity because they were not authorized to comment publicly.

-Biden faced a choice among competing constituencies on solar power, a key part of climate and clean-energy agenda.
-Labor unions support import restrictions to protect domestic jobs, while the solar industry relies in large part on cheap panels imported from China and other countries, including Vietnam and Malaysia.
+Biden faced a choice among competing constituencies on solar power, a key part of his climate and clean-energy agenda.
+Labor unions support import restrictions to protect domestic jobs, while the solar industry relies in large part on cheap panels imported from China and other countries, including Vietnam, Malaysia and Singapore.

 The American Clean Power Association, a renewable energy group representing both installers and manufacturers, praised the administration’s decision, calling it “a win for jobs and a win for the President’s climate agenda.”